ipikuka/next-mdx-remote-client/README.md

 + It provides internal error handling mechanism.
 + It supports `import statements` and `export statements` in MDX source, which can be disabled as well.
 + Creating table of contents (TOC) is so easy since it supports passing `vfile.data` into the `scope`.
-+ You can get frontmatter without compiling the source while listing the articles/posts via `getFrontmatter`.
++ You can get frontmatter without compiling the source for example for listing articles/posts via `getFrontmatter`.
 + It exports some components and types from `@mdx-js/mdx` so as you don't need to install.

 Let's compare the features of **`next-mdx-remote`** and **`next-mdx-remote-client`**.